heokhe/xobj/README.md

 ```
 **For a full list of methods, visit [here](docs/README.md).**
 ### Builds
 There are several builds for this library.
-All of  them are prefixed with `xobj` and are available in `dist` library.
+All of  them are prefixed with `xobj` and are available in `dist` directory.

 | Filename | Description |
 | --- | --- |